JTEpic/BaileyOS/README.md

 ## Introduction

-BaileyOS is an Open Source, multi-platform game engine for OpenGL, OpenGL ES and Vulkan application development.
+BaileyOS is an Open Source, multi-platform operating system.
 It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.

 BaileyOS natively supports Linux, macOS and Windows and other Unix-like systems.
 On Linux (both Wayland and X11 are supported.) currently X11 is supported.